-We will create a marketing and communications outreach plan to assist non-profit applicants with development of eligible projects/programs and submission of ARPA eligible funding applications.
+We will create a marketing and communications outreach plan to assist applicants with development of eligible projects/programs and submission of ARPA eligible funding applications.
 In addition, we will conduct sufficient public engagement meetings, surveys, and outreach to determine the needs of the residents of the City.
-Following State of Florida Sunshine laws and Federal Government reporting requirements, we will make sure that all decisions are made in a public meeting and recorded for public record.
-The following link demonstrates how we work with our clients to provide information to the public about ARPA project allowability, including a link to various webinars we have provided to the non-profit and business communities: Public Transparency Webinars

-To create and implement an on-line application portal for applicants, we will leverage our teaming partner, Civil Space, with whom we are currently working with on several of our ARPA engagements.
+To create and implement an on-line application portal for applicants (should the City not already have such a mechanism), we will leverage our teaming partner, Civil Space, with whom we are currently working with on several of our ARPA engagements.
 We believe that the City will benefit from Civil Space's approach and platform.
 Their capabilities are built in alignment with the spectrum of participation defined by the International Association of Public Participation (IAP2).
 Their platform enables participation from the community on four different levels: